 Review of Dr. Marty Dog Food

-The Dr. Marty Nature’s Blend product line includes one freeze-dried raw dog food, a recipe claimed to meet AAFCO nutrient guidelines for adult maintenance.
+The Dr. Marty Nature’s Blend product line includes six freeze-dried raw dog food, which meet AAFCO nutrient guidelines for adult maintenance.

 Recipe and Label Analysis